JoschuaGosda/onlineIDE/report_4.3.md

 #### Tobias Humig

 - responsible for continuous integration & deployment
-- helped with the microservices architecture
+- helped with the microservices architecture and patterns
 - he used his full name to commit or "HobbyProgrammer"

 #### Helena Klause